fawcettc/planning-features/README.md

 ### CSV output

- * Use the \-\-csv-output-file argument to pass a path where computed feature values should be stored in CSV format.
+ * Use the `--csv-output-file` argument to pass a path where computed feature values should be stored in CSV format.
  * This file will be created anew rather than being appended to, and will currently **be overwritten** if it already exists.
- * There is a header printed \(unless \-\-no-csv-header is used\), followed by one row per problem instance.
+ * There is a header printed \(unless `--no-csv-header` is used\), followed by one row per problem instance.
  * Column format is `problem instance,feature1,feature2,feature3,feature4,feature5,...,featureN`
- * Problem instance will be \"-delimited, the remaining numeric columns have no delimiter
+ * Problem instance will be "-delimited, the remaining numeric columns have no delimiter

 ### Bulk extraction

- * If you want to extract features for more than one &lt;problem, domain&gt; pair at a time, you may replace the --domain-file and --instance-file arguments with a single --bulk-extraction-file argument with a file path containing the &lt;problem, domain&gt; pairs.
+ * If you want to extract features for more than one &lt;problem, domain&gt; pair at a time, you may replace the `--domain-file` and `--instance-file` arguments with a single `--bulk-extraction-file` argument with a file path containing the &lt;problem, domain&gt; pairs.
  * This file should be in CSV format, with the domain path in column 1 and problem instance in column 2.
- * A header row is assumed, and the paths in each column should be \"-delimited
+ * A header row is assumed, and the paths in each column should be "-delimited

 ### Contributors